waveexamplesite/challenge/README.md

 * kubernetes/
     - Generic Kubernetes specifications for Namespaces and kube-lego
 * bootstrap/
-    - Scripts used to bring up and destory the bastion and initiate cluster setup
+    - Scripts used to bring up and destroy the bastion and initiate cluster setup

 #### Evaluation